FACTBOX-Airlines suspend China flights because of coronavirus outbreak

 Air France said on Jan.
 30 it had suspended all scheduled flights to and from mainland China until Feb.
 9. AIR INDIA

-Air India said it was canceling its Mumbai-Delhi-Shanghai flight from Jan.
-31 to Feb.
-14. AIR NEW ZEALAND

 Air New Zealand said on Feb.
 1 it would suspend its Auckland-Shanghai service from Feb.
-9 to March 29 due to travel restrictions affecting crew and a decline in forwarding bookings.
+9 to March 29 due to travel restrictions affecting crew and a decline in forward bookings.
 AIR SEOUL

 South Korean budget carrier Air Seoul said on Jan.
 28 it had suspended all flights to China.
 AIR TANZANIA